 If your stay is intended to be longer, then you will have to apply for a visa.
 An authorisation

-under ESTA remains valid for 2 years, or until your passport expires, according to which comes
+under ESTA remains valid for 2 years, or until your passport expires, whichever is sooner and allows

 I am not a citizen of a VWP countryIf you are not a citizen of a VWP country, you are required to have a visa, and therefore ESTA does